Istanbul election rerun: Opposition candidate wins key mayoral race | DW | 23.06.2019

 Opposition candidate Ekrem Imamoglu took the lead over the ruling party candidate in the repeat race for Istanbul's mayor, according to initial results released on Sunday.

-Imamoglu secured 53.99% of the vote while his rival, former Prime Minister Binali Yildirim, garnered 45.11% of the vote with nearly 99% of the city's ballots counted, according to results posted on Turkey's state-run Anadolu news agency.
+Imamoglu secured 54% of the vote while his rival, former Prime Minister Binali Yildirim, garnered 45.1% of the vote with over 99% of the city's ballots counted, according to results posted on Turkey's state-run Anadolu news agency.

 Yildirim conceeded defeat in the election shortly after the first results were announced, saying: "I congratulate him and wish him success."

+Imamoglu hailed the results, saying his victory marked a "new beginning" for Turkey.

+"It was not a single group or party, but the whole of Istanbul and Turkey that won this election," the opposition politician said, adding that he was ready to work with President Recep Tayyip Erdogan to solve the problems facing Istanbul.

-Election officials decided to cancel the results of the first vote in March after President Recep Tayyip Erdogan's ruling Justice and Development party (AKP) alleged that there had been cases of vote rigging and corruption.
+Election officials decided to cancel the results of the first vote in March after Erdogan's ruling Justice and Development party (AKP) alleged that there had been cases of vote rigging and corruption.

 Read more: Germany wary as Istanbul votes under shadow of Erdogan